Morsmalleo/ATANK/README.md

 Rename the `main` file to `main.sh`, then rename the `setup` file to `setup.sh`

-Make Executable both of the files you just renamed
+Mark both of the files you just renamed as executable

 `chmod +x main.sh`